-In the opinion of management, the accompanying unaudited condensed consolidated financial statements contain all adjustments necessary to present fairly the results of operations for the three months ended September 30, 2017 and 2016, the cash flows for the three months ended September 30, 2017 and 2016 and the financial position of Standex International Corporation ("Standex", the "Company", "we", "us", or "our"), at September 30, 2017.
+In the opinion of management, the accompanying unaudited condensed consolidated financial statements contain all adjustments necessary to present fairly the results of operations for the three and six months ended December 31, 2017 and 2016, the cash flows for the six months ended December 31, 2017 and 2016 and the financial position of Standex International Corporation ("Standex", the "Company", "we", "us", or "our"), at December 31, 2017.
 The interim results are not necessarily indicative of results for a full year.
 The following unaudited condensed financial statements have been prepared pursuant to the rules and regulations of the Securities and Exchange Commission.
 Certain information and note disclosures normally included in annual financial statements prepared in accordance with generally accepted accounting principles have been condensed or omitted pursuant to those rules and regulations, although the company believes that the disclosures made are adequate to make the information not misleading.
 The unaudited condensed consolidated financial statements and notes do not contain information which would substantially duplicate the disclosures contained in the audited annual consolidated financial statements and notes for the year ended June 30, 2017.
 The condensed consolidated balance sheet at June 30, 2017 was derived from audited financial statements, but does not include all disclosures required by accounting principles generally accepted in the United States of America.
 The financial statements contained herein should be read in conjunction with the Annual Report on Form 10-K and in particular the audited consolidated financial statements for the year ended June 30, 2017.
 Certain prior period amounts have been reclassified to conform to the current period presentation.
 Unless otherwise noted, references to years are to the Company's fiscal years.

-There have been no significant changes in our reported financial position, results of operations, cash flows or to our critical accounting policies that were disclosed in our Annual Report on Form 10-K for the fiscal year ended June 30, 2017 that have had a significant impact on our consolidated financial statements or notes herein.
+On December 22, 2017, the Tax Cuts and Jobs Act (the "Act") was passed which resulted in the Company recording provisional estimates related to foreign earnings and changes in the revaluation of deferred taxes in our consolidated financial statements.
+Other changes implemented by the Act will not impact the Company until the fiscal year ending June 30, 2019.
+There have been no other significant changes in our reported financial position, results of operations, cash flows or to our critical accounting policies that were disclosed in our Annual Report on Form 10-K for the fiscal year ended June 30, 2017 that have had a significant impact on our consolidated financial statements or notes herein.